justin-lu054/DiscordMultiBot/README.md

-A discord bot made using the discord.py and sqlite3 API
+A discord bot made using the discord.py and sqlite3 API.
+The files include a preconfigured local SQLite DB

 # Cogs/Features #